Opinion: Who Bears the Blame for Edward Paul Dungan’s Death?

 As the case of Heather Lynn Sutherland unfolds, with her trial looming in Umatilla County, the central question, if it reaches that stage, may not be whether she smuggled methamphetamine into Two Rivers Correctional Institution, but who is truly responsible for her half-brother Edward Paul Dungan’s death on January 8, 2023.
 The state alleges Sutherland delivered the fatal dose on January 6, 2023, leading to charges of Second-Degree Manslaughter, Unlawful Delivery of Methamphetamine, and Supplying Contraband.
 Proving her guilt will be the first hurdle, but the real crux of this case lies in the deeper debate: Is the blame solely on the person who provided the drugs, or does it extend to the prison system that failed to intervene?

 The Dungan family, led by Christy Running, has been vocal since his death, pointing fingers at the Oregon Department of Corrections.
-They argue that Dungan was held in a dry cell for 79 hours, six hours beyond the state’s 73-hour policy limit, while his condition deteriorated.
+They claim that Dungan was held in a dry cell for 78/79 hours, 6/7 hours beyond the state’s 72-hour policy limit, while his condition deteriorated.
+(The 72-hour limit may be extended according to the policy.)
 Running contends the prison’s medical staff and officers neglected his needs, failing to transfer him to a hospital despite clear signs of distress.
 This neglect, they claim, allowed him to die, and they are pursuing a lawsuit to hold Two Rivers Correctional Institution and the DOC accountable.
 In a recent video, Running intensified her stance, stating, "Let me be clear: The Department of Corrections is grasping at straws attempting to publicly shift the blame to anyone else in my brother's wrongful death lawsuit."
 She further revealed, "What they're not telling you is 5 months ago I turned down a cash settlement offer regarding this lawsuit," posing a pointed question: "Would an innocent party attempt to pay off the family in a wrongful death lawsuit?
 Yes or no, the answer is simple."
 This suggests to her that the DOC’s actions may reflect guilt rather than oversight.

-On the other side, the state’s indictment hinges on Sutherland’s alleged actions, framing her as the direct cause of Dungan’s overdose.
+On the other side, the state’s charging instrument hinges on Sutherland’s alleged actions, framing her as the direct cause of Dungan’s overdose.
 Yet, even if prosecutors prove she brought the meth, the family’s accusations raise a compelling counterpoint: Could timely medical intervention have saved him?
-The trooper’s investigation noted Dungan’s 80-hour dry cell stint, suggesting internal smuggling, but the State Medical Examiner’s pending report may reveal whether neglect amplified the drug’s lethality.
+The family claims that a trooper’s investigation noted Dungan’s 78/79-hour dry cell stint, suggesting internal smuggling, but the State Medical Examiner’s pending report may reveal whether neglect amplified the drug’s lethality.
 This duality, Sutherland’s potential culpability versus the prison’s duty of care, could dominate the trial, forcing a jury to wrestle with a moral and legal gray area.
 Was it the drug that killed Dungan, or the system that let him die?
 The answer may redefine accountability in Oregon’s prisons.

 Michael Weber, known for his extensive coverage of crime news in Lane County, continues to provide valuable updates to the local community.
 He runs the largest crime watch group in Lane County, Lane County Mugshots Uncensored, which currently has over 88,300 members.
 Support for local journalism is essential, and donations can be made via Venmo to @Michael-Weber-379 (last four digits of phone number: 0825).